-Figure 4. (a) Betara arecanut, (b) Pinang emas arecanut, (c) pinang wangi arecanut, (d local arecanut of Pariaman, (e) Gampong Gunci arecanut, (f) Alue arecanut, (g) Rantau Panjang arecanut, (h) Krueng Simpo arecanut, (i) Batee arecanut
+Figure 4. (a) Betara Arecanut, (b) Pinang emas Arecanut, (c) pinang wangi Arecanut, (d local Arecanut of Pariaman, (e) Gampong Gunci Arecanut, (f) Alue Arecanut, (g) Rantau Panjang Arecanut, (h) Krueng Simpo Arecanut, (i) Batee Arecanut

 5. IN SITU COLLECTION AS HIGH PRODUCTION BLOCK OF ARECANUT

-Until 2019, the PalmNuta Research Institute evaluated high producing blocks of the areca nut plantations in several key provinces known asareca planting centers; Aceh, West Sumatra, Jambi, and North Sulawesi.
-This evaluation identified nine high-yielding blocks that could be used as sources for arecaseed, as detailed in Table 4 and Figure 4.
+Until 2019, the PalmNuta Research Institute evaluated high producing blocks of the Areca nut plantations in several key provinces known as planting centers; Aceh, West Sumatra, Jambi, and North Sulawesi.
+This evaluation identified nine high-yielding blocks that could be used as sources for seed, as detailed in Table 4 and Figure 4.

-The Minister of Agriculture has designated three nut varieties asareca national superior varieties (blue labels), namely Pinang Betara released in 2013 under Decree No. 199/Kpts/SR.120/1/2013; Pinang Emas released on February 1, 2019, under Decree No. 39/KPTS/KB/2/2019, originates from Kotamobagu, North Sulawesi, and Pinang Wangi released in 2024 under Decree No. 15/Kpts/KB.010/01/2024, comes from from Padang Pariaman, West Sumatera Province.
-The potential for seed production from both national and local areca nut is around 3,109,611, which can cover an area of 2,270 hectares of areca nut every year.
+The Minister of Agriculture has designated three Areca nut varieties as national superior varieties (blue labels), namely Pinang Betara released in 2013 under Decree No. 199/Kpts/SR.120/1/2013; Pinang Emas released on February 1, 2019, under Decree No. 39/KPTS/KB/2/2019, originates from Kotamobagu, North Sulawesi, and Pinang Wangi released in 2024 under Decree No. 15/Kpts/KB.010/01/2024, comes from from Padang Pariaman, West Sumatera Province.
+The potential for seed production from both national and local Areca nut is around 3,109,611, which can cover an area of 2,270 hectares of Areca nut every year.

 6. CONCLUSION

-Indonesia boasts a rich diversity of genetic resources across most of its regions, with the areca nut plant being a key germplasm source and a significant export commodity.
-Indonesia's areca nut plantations cover 143,202 hectares, with 66.71% (95,532 hectares) located on the island of Sumatra.
-The arecacountry’s ex-situ germplasm collection includes 41 accessions, and three these accessions have been officially released as national superior varieties: Pinang Betara from West Tanjung Jabung Regency, Jambi Province; Pinang Emas from Kotamobagu City, North Sulawesi Province, and Pinang Wangi from Padang Pariaman, West Sumatera.
-These varieties have a combined potential to produce 3,109,611 seeds, which can support the rejuvenation of 2,270 hectares of areca nut plantations every year.
+Indonesia boasts a rich diversity of genetic resources across most of its regions, with the Areca nut plant being a key germplasm source and a significant export commodity.
+Indonesia's Areca nut plantations cover 143,202 hectares, with 66.71% (95,532 hectares) located on the island of Sumatra.
+The country’s ex-situ germplasm collection includes 41 accessions, and three these accessions have been officially released as national superior varieties: Pinang Betara from West Tanjung Jabung Regency, Jambi Province; Pinang Emas from Kotamobagu City, North Sulawesi Province, and Pinang Wangi from Padang Pariaman, West Sumatera.
+These varieties have a combined potential to produce 3,109,611 seeds, which can support the rejuvenation of 2,270 hectares of Areca nut plantations every year.

 References